-Does the SBA have authority and responsibility to participate in the oversight of your small business plans for subcontracting under FAR 52.219?
+Does the SBA have authority and responsibility to participate in the oversight of your small business participations plans or small business subcontracting under FAR 52.219?
 Of course, it does.
 Under FAR Part 19.707.
 Although the rules state that the SBA “may” act, there should be an inclination to show that it will act.
 See information about SBA 8a small business plan.

 GAO Reports: The Government Accounting Office (GAO) has submitted reports addressing this very problem.
 In fact, it made stern recommendations to at least two agencies to implement more oversight into their government contract subcontracting goal plan obligations.

 For more information or help with your government small business subcontracting plans under FAR 19.7 and 15 USC 637, contact the government contract law attorneys at Watson & Associates, LLC or call 1-1-866-601-5518.
 FREE INITIAL CONSULTATION.